wmjordan/Codist/README.md

 ## Scrollbar Marker

-_Scollbar Marker_ draws extra glyphs and shapes on the vertical scrollbar for the following syntax elements:
+_Scrollbar Marker_ draws extra glyphs and shapes on the vertical scrollbar for the following syntax elements:

 * **Line numbers** (marked with gray dashed lines and numbers)
-* Selection range (marked with semi-trasparent color blocks over the bar)
+* Selection range (marked with semi-transparent color blocks over the bar)
 * Special comments tagged by comment tagger (marked with small squares)
 * C# `class`/`struct`/`interface`/`enum` **declarations** (marked with lines indicating their ranges and a square, and their names indicating their declaration locations)
 * C# compiler directives, e.g. `#if`, `#else`, `#region`, `#pragma`, etc. (marked with a gray spot)